Eland Mossom: Background

-Eland's' father the Rt Rev. Robert Mossom (c.1666–8 February 1747) was promoted to the Deanery of Ossory on 25 February 1701.
-And on 10 April 1730 he was presented by the Crown to the Rectory of Clonenagh.
+Mossom's father the Right Reverend Robert Mossom (c.
+1666–8 February 1747) was promoted to the Deanery of Ossory on 25 February 1701.
+On 10 April 1730 he was presented by the Crown to the Rectory of Clonenagh.
 He was a great friend of Dean Swift.
-On 15 April 1703, he married Rebecca, the daughter and co-heir of Robert Mason, Esq. and had two children Eland Mossom and Thomas Mossom (c1720–1777), of Grange Macombe, County Kilkenny, also a Barrister-at-Law.
+On 15 April 1703, he married Rebecca, the daughter and co-heir of Robert Mason, Esq. and had two children: Eland Mossom and Thomas Mossom (c.
+1720–1777), of Grange Macombe, County Kilkenny, also a barrister-at-law.

 Dean Mossom died in 1747 and was buried in his own vault in St. Canice Cathedral, Kilkenny.
-In accordance with testamentary request from Eland's brother Thomas Mossom, a monument was erected to him and his father in the Cathedral.
+In accordance with a testamentary request from Eland Mossom's brother Thomas, a monument was erected to him and his father in the cathedral.
 This was done by Lady Wheeler-Cuffe the executor of his will.